Routine Child Care in the COVID-19 Context

-Routine childhood immunizations should be help up to date through in-person visits, since delay or omission could put children as risk for common and serious childhood infections (CPS, April 30, 2020).
-As such, children who have missed recommended well-child visits and/or vaccinations should be identified and contacted to schedule an appointment (American Academy of Pediatrics, May 8, 2020).
+Routine childhood immunizations should be kept up to date through in-person visits, since delay or omission could put children as risk for common and serious childhood infections (CPS, April 30, 2020).
+As such, children who have missed recommended well-child visits and/or vaccinations should be identified and contacted to schedule an appointment (American Academy of Pediatrics, June 1, 2021).

 Click on the sections below to get started: